Whatever your priorities, this can help you find someone who understands you and has the resources to help you with your financial life

 4. How can you help me stay on track as I pursue my goals?
 Am I on the right track?

 In order to have the potential to realize your goals, you have to clearly define them first.
 Even if you have a pretty clear idea of what you want to accomplish with your money, the right advisor can help you better understand and prioritize how you might get there, including helping you recognize any tradeoffs you may need to make based on your finances, time horizon, cash flow needs and investing preferences.
-Life has a way of changing, too—sometimes without notice—so the advisor you select should encourage you to check in whenever your situation changes, so that you can discuss any course correction that may be needed to make sure you stay on the right track.
+Life has a way of changing, too—sometimes without notice—so the advisor you select should encourage you to check in whenever your situation changes, so that you can discuss any course correction that may be needed to help you stay on the right track.

 6. What happens if the markets are volatile?
 Will you call me?